-- (a) Make best-effort predictability stronger to guaranteed predictability.
-The IOD-PLM concept is ideal for flash arrays if designed properly; the SSDs in the array can guarantee alternating internal activities and the host can leverage data redundancy for I/O reconstruction such that there is no single I/O that will be delayed by GC operations. - (b) Continue reducing the host-SSD semantic gap.
-For stronger predictability, we advocate SSDs to be "arrayaware" with more but simple co-design/coordination between the OS and the devices without forcing the device to expose much of its internal proprietary information. - (c) Make predictability more fine-grained.
-To achieve a more efficient array, coarse-grained predictability mode (at the whole device level) should be augmented with finer-grained predictability at the I/O level to alleviate unnecessary reconstruction/rerouting overhead. - (d) Limit device-level modifications and keep most of the complexity in the host.
-Deployed flash firmware has gone through years of development, hence should not be heavily re-architected.
-All needed is for the firmware to shift its internal activities over time (e.g., <100 lines of change).
+- (1) Make best-effort predictability stronger to guaranteed predictability.
+The IOD-PLM concept is ideal for flash arrays if designed properly; the SSDs in the array can guarantee alternating internal activities and the host can leverage data redundancy for I/O reconstruction such that there is no single I/O that will be delayed by GC operations. - (2) Continue reducing the host-SSD semantic gap.
+For stronger predictability, we advocate SSDs to be "array-aware" with more but simple co-design/coordination between the OS and the devices without forcing the device to expose much of its internal proprietary information. - (3) Make predictability more fine-grained.
+To achieve a more efficient array, coarse-grained predictability mode (at the whole device level) should be augmented with finer-grained predictability at the I/O level to alleviate unnecessary reconstruction/rerouting overhead. - (4) Limit device-level modifications, and keep most of the complexity in the host.
+Deployed flash firmware has gone through years of development and hence should not be heavily rearchitected.
+All that is needed is for the firmware to shift its internal activities over time (e.g., <100 lines of change).
 Similarly, applications should not be modified, leaving the OS to handle all the complexity of guaranteeing strong predictability.

-4.2 PL{IO}: Predictable-Latency Flagged I/Os
+4.2 PLIO: Predictable-Latency Flagged I/Os

-Our first method is to introduce PL{IO} , predictable-latency flagged I/Os, by piggybacking a binary PLM query within the I/O submission command ("Will this I/O be predictable?
+Our first method is to introduce $PL{IO}$ , predictable-latency flagged I/Os, by piggybacking a binary PLM query within the I/O submission command ("Will this I/O be predictable?
 Yes/No").
 This allows a more live response of the predictability status.
-In other words, to have deterministic latency, the host ideally should know which I/Os that will be delayed internally by the device such that the host will perform a degraded read without waiting.
-PL{IO} binary response serves as a timely and accurate signal for the host to initiate proactive reconstruction.
-PL{IO} modifications to the (a) interface, (b) firmware, and (c) host is minimal:
+In other words, to have deterministic latency, the host ideally should know which I/Os will be delayed internally by the device such that the host will perform a degraded read without waiting. $PL{IO}$ binary response serves as a timely and accurate signal for the host to initiate proactive reconstruction. $PL{IO}$ modifications to the (1) interface, (2) firmware, and (3) host is minimal: